aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-15-x-x/public-api-changes-in-aspose-words-15-6-0/_index.md

 ## Public API for Custom Mark in FootNotes

-New overload in DocumentBuilder allows inserting footnotes with custom marks:
+New overload in DocumentBuilder enables inserting footnotes with custom marks:

 **Java**